VoiNetwork/learn-more/docs/developers/interacting-with-voi-blockchain.md

 There are three main ways to interact with the network through a node.
 There is the Command Line Interface (CLI), a series of APIs and SDKs implemented in a number of languages.

-Developers should [run a local instance of a node](node-runners/run-a-participation-node.md) so that they can interact with Voi blockchain.
+Developers should [run a local instance of a node](https://docs.voi.network/node-runners/run-a-participation-node/) so that they can interact with Voi blockchain.

-There are also [public APIs](developers/tools.md) available that expose the API of a node run by a 3rd party.
+There are also [public node APIs](https://docs.voi.network/developers/tools/) available that expose the API of a node run by a 3rd party.